Bran Castle (a.k.a. "Dracula’s Castle”) in Transylvania was actually the summer residence of Queen Marie. Photo: Shutterstock

 Best-bang-for-your-buck hotels

-Bethlen Estates, Transylvania.
+A room at Bethlen Estates, Transylvania.
 Photo: Philip Vile

 Best-value splurge hotel

-At Bethlen Estates, the care and love shown by the descendants of the original Counts of Bethlen is visible in every simple yet luxurious detail.
+At Bethlen Estates, the care and love shown by the descendants of the original counts of Bethlen is visible in every simple yet luxurious detail.
 Imagine being warmed by a traditional fireplace while sleeping in a handmade bed beneath original wooden beams; dining al fresco on a gourmet picnic grilled over an open fire, surrounded by the beauty of Transylvanian nature; or tasting wine in the torchlit ancient cellars of Count Janos Bethlen’s manor house.
 You can also explore nearby sites—including a 14th-century castle and the medieval Saxon village of Biertan—in a horse-drawn cart or do bird watching, cycling, and hiking.
 The kitchen produces very creative dishes from local produce, and they have a great selection of Romanian wines.

 Restaurant the locals love

 GRANO, in Bucharest.
 It’s Italian cuisine like Italian mothers cook, yet in a chic setting.
 The menu is limited, but everything is prepared in-house, often with ingredients brought from Italy.
 The best dishes are the AOP (alio olio pepperoncino pasta), octopus salad, and carrot cake.
-Definitely order some Cartizze, a type of Prosecco made in Veneto by the father of one of the owners.
+Definitely order some Cartizze, a type of prosecco made in Veneto by the father of one of the owners.

 Meals worth the splurge